sailfishos-oneplus5/important/BUILDING.md

 ## Building SFOS packages & rootfs<a name="building-sfos-packages-rootfs"></a>

-To start (re)building all locally required SFOS packages & the rootfs, run the following command (full build takes ~20 minutes for me):
+To pull updates and start (re)building all locally required SFOS packages & the rootfs, run the following command (full build takes ~20 minutes for me):
 ```
 PLATFORM_SDK $ build_all_packages
 ```

 As the rootfs `mic` build command line is now included in `build_packages.sh` steps, this is all you need to get a rather tiny (~340 MB) flashable SFOS zip file!
 Look into the [flashing guide](FLASHING.md) on how to proceed afterwards.

-If instead you'd like to refresh your existing local copies by pulling updates and rebuilding, you can simply use the `-p` flag e.g. use `build_all_packages -p` to update & rebuild everything.

 When just droid configs have been modified, `build_device_configs` will be enough.
 Same goes for droid HAL stuff with `build_droid_hal` instead.
 Building with these commands instead will be substantially faster than rebuilding everything (which is unnecessary 99% of the time anyways).